RenderOrder66/RenderOrder66Blog/_posts_wip/Lets-Build-101.md

 A few things before we start on this adventure, what will be learning about?
 Well the various systems make up the general rts genre, Unity engine and software design patterns and architecture, with a focus on S.O.L.I.D principles.
 A more concise explanation on S.O.L.I.D will come at a later date, but we will go over the importance of following design principles for your projects whether personal or professional, the pros and cons to this design principle and how they apply to games.
 And as you might have guessed we will be building these systems in Unitys standard mono behaviour OOP way, but may visit on a DOTS hybrid approach when it comes to the performance tutorials.

-We will start by setting up the project, you can either clone the repo <enter repo here> or follow along.
-I have created this in <insert unity version> as a hdrp project, for the ground I have just added a plane for now, and set up this character prefab made out of a capsule and a cube for 'eyes'.
+We will start by setting up the project, you can either clone the repo https://github.com/RenderOrder66/RtsBasics.git or follow along.
+I have created this in Unity version **2019.3.6f1** as a hdrp project, for the ground I have just added a plane for now, and set up this character prefab made out of a capsule and a cube for 'eyes'.
 It's always good to have a point of reference for the front of the character.
 We will assign the navmeshagent component to our character and bake the navmesh surface on our ground.
 For now this is all we need so let's add a script to our scene to control our character to a target destination.

     public class MousePointToDestination : MonoBehaviour
     {